Discover the tastiest deer recipe

 • Preheat the oven to 180°C.

-• Sprinkle the venison loin with salt and pepper.
-Heat an ovenproof pan with olive oil and butter and fry the venison loin briefly on both sides.
+• Season the venison with salt and pepper.
+Heat an ovenproof pan with olive oil and butter and sear the venison briefly on both sides.

-• While the venison saddle is in the oven, briefly blanch the seasonal vegetables in boiling water and then fry them in another pan with some butter until golden brown and cooked through.
+• While the venison loin is in the oven, briefly blanch the seasonal vegetables in boiling water and then fry them in a separate pan with some butter until golden brown and cooked through.

 • Serve the venison saddle with the seasonal vegetables.